haruki7049/hrtor/.github/CONTRIBUTING.md

 2. Create a PullRequest for the Issue.
 See [GitHub Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) for how to do this.
 3. Have the PullRequest reviewed and merge it.

-At this time, make sure that CI/CD is successful before creating the PullRequest.

 ## Adding CI/CD

 Currently, only rust-checker is working for GitHub Actions.
 The following is a description of rust-checker.